khanhbinh-ngo/ProjectManagement/E-Commerse Project Management/ScopeManagement.md

 >

-So, I figured out something on that thing:
+##  So, I figured out something on that thing:
 1. Outline covering each point [CoverPoint](#outline)
 2. Information on frameworks and tools that help us to finish our product [Tools and Frameworks](#tools-and-frameworks)
+3. Discuss methods for collecting and documenting Requirement [Collecting and Documenting](#discuss-methods-for-collecting-and-documenting-requirement)

 # Outline
 - Importance of Good Project Scope Management: